sajisan69/sajisan69/README.md

 <hr/>

 ## 🚀 About Me
-I’m a motivated Front-End Web Developer who is always learning and improving every day.
+<p>I’m a motivated Front-End Web Developer who is always learning and improving every day.
 I enjoy solving problems, experimenting with new technologies and building real-world projects to sharpen my skills.
 I focus on practical learning by doing, writing clean code and turning ideas into functional, responsive web applications.
-I’m passionate about continuous growth, sharing knowledge and taking on challenges that push me to become a better developer.
+I’m passionate about continuous growth, sharing knowledge and taking on challenges that push me to become a better developer. </p>
 ---

 ## 👨‍💻 Skills & Technologies